flipcamp/engagingstudents2/essays/miyake2.md

 **{{ page.author }}**

 As a student, I dreaded writing.
 I believed I was a poor writer, and it was merely a hoop to jump through for certain professors.
-As I have grown older and wiser, I have bought into the act of writing because the process helps me find clarity and express complicated ideas.^[[a]](#cmnt1)^^[[b]](#cmnt2)^ I am also persuaded that writing well and expressing complicated ideas are essential to most--if not all--of the careers my students are headed for.
+As I have grown older and wiser, I have bought into the act of writing because the process helps me find clarity and express complicated ideas.
+I am also persuaded that writing well and expressing complicated ideas are essential to most--if not all--of the careers my students are headed for.
 They will write artist’s statements, grants, cover letters, resumes, professional correspondence, and program notes.
 They are also likely to speak to the audience from the stage, an action that will benefit from working out their thoughts ahead of time in prose.

 Certainly, writing regularly is one important facet of becoming a better writer.
 Grading writing, however, can take a lot of time.
 Combining the [importance of timely and frequent feedback](http://www.google.com/url?q=http%3A%2F%2Fwww.utc.edu%2Fwalker-center-teaching-learning%2Fteaching-resources%2F7-principles.php&sa=D&sntz=1&usg=AFQjCNGI7VKw7upUDE_Yg8W4gHyS8R_AfQ) with regularly-assigned writing assignments makes implementation of such assignments seem daunting.
 The following paragraphs describe how to get your students to write more by making savvy choices about assignment type, grading rubric, technology for receiving and returning student work, and writing prompts.